yeadkhail/yeadkhail/README.md

 <!--
 I am well-versed in a variety of programming languages, tools, and technologies used in software development.
 Some of the key areas of my expertise include:
 -->
-- Programming Languages: Python, C++
+- Programming Languages: Python, C++ , Java
-- Database Management: SQL
+- Database Management: Oracle SQL
 - Version Control: Git, GitHub

 ## 🌱 Expanding Knowledge